0xDEADFED5/folder_hasher/README.md

 ## folder_hasher

-this is a very simple utility to hash (or verify the hashes of) every file in the current folder and all subfolders. hashing algorithm used: XXH3-128
+this is a very simple utility to hash every file in the current folder and all subfolders

+hashing algorithm used: XXH3-128 (XXH128)

-if you run this and hashes.txt doesn't exist:
+if you run folder_hasher and hashes.txt doesn't exist:

-it will hash every file in this folder and all subfolders and save the hashes in hashes.txt
+it will hash every file current folder and all subfolders and save the hashes in hashes.txt

-if you run this and hashes.txt does exist:
+if you run folder_hasher and hashes.txt does exist:

 it will check the hashes listed in hashes.txt and show the results